 See separate document for College-level guidelines that supplement OSU guidelines.
-Faculty who serve on the College level P&T Committee should not vote in their department and should reserve their vote for the College-level process.
+Faculty who serve on the College-level P&T Committee should not vote in their department and should reserve their vote for the College-level process.
 Each department has its processes and timeline for dossier review; refer to the department head and administrative manager for details.

-Purchasing/Travel Credit Cards
+Purchasing/Travel Credit Cards; Travel & Related Expenses

-OSU purchasing and travel cards are primarily for staff and faculty use.
-By exception, a student may be approved to receive a purchasing/travel card if their regular duties are such that it is warranted; a request for such an exception must be approved by supervisor, department manager/administrator, and the department head (or the Budget Director if the student is in a dean's unit).
+Who is eligible: OSU purchasing and travel cards are primarily for staff and faculty use.
+By exception, a student may be approved to receive a purchasing/travel card if their regular duties are such that it is warranted; the supervisor must approve a request for such an exception, the department manager/administrator, and the department head (or the Budget Director if the student is in a dean's unit).